Claes H. Dohlman, MD, PhD

 "The Father of Modern Corneal Science"

 BIOGRAPHY Claes Henrik Dohlman was born in 1922 in Uppsala, Sweden.
-Dr. Dohlman earned his MD and a Doctorate of Medical Research (biochemistry) from the University of Lund in Sweden, and completed his residency in ophthalmology in the Eye Clinic of the University of Lund.
-In 1958, he was recruited to work at The Retina Institute of Boston by former mentor and world-renowned retina surgeon, Dr. Charles Schepens, founder of the Institute (now Schepens Eye Research Institute).
-He was also asked by Dr. Edwin Dunphy, then Chief of Staff at Mass.
+He earned his MD and a Doctorate of Medical Research (biochemistry) from the University of Lund in Sweden, and completed his residency in ophthalmology in the Eye Clinic of the University of Lund.
+In 1958, he was recruited to work at The Retina Foundation Institute of Boston by former mentor and world-renowned retina surgeon, Dr. Charles Schepens, founder of the Institute (now Schepens Eye Research Institute).
+He was also asked by Dr. Edwin Dunphy, then Chief of Ophthalmology at Mass.
 Eye and Ear, to establish a Cornea Service at the Infirmary.
 In 1974, the same year he achieved HMS professorial status, Dr. Dohlman was appointed Chairman of the Department of Ophthalmology of Harvard Medical School, Director of the Howe Laboratory of Ophthalmology, and Chief of Ophthalmology at Mass.
 Eye and Ear.

-In a career that now spans six decades, Dr. Dohlman stands as one of the most highly honored ophthalmologists in the world.
+In a career that now spans seven decades, Dr. Dohlman stands as one of the most highly honored ophthalmologists in the world.
 Recognized as the founder of modern corneal science, his work is considered “classic” literature on understanding corneal biology.
-His investigations of corneal physiology laid the groundwork for modern clinical practice in dry eye disease, management of corneal burns, wound healing, corneal transplantation, and keratoprosthesis.
+His investigations of corneal physiology laid the groundwork for modern clinical practice in dry eye disease, management of corneal edema, corneal burns, wound healing, corneal transplantation, and keratoprosthesis.

 His career reflects a remarkable number of firsts: Dr. Dohlman was first in the world to create an organized cornea subspecialty (Mass.
 Eye and Ear), first to create a formal structured cornea fellowship program (Mass.
-Eye and Ear and Schepens), first to recruit full-time cornea fellows to HMS, and first to pioneer surgical innovations in keratoplasty and keratoprosthesis.
-His most notable achievement is the Boston Keratoprosthesis (KPro), an artificial cornea he first conceptualized in the 1960s and is now the most successful artificial cornea in the world with over 5,000 implantations to date.
+Eye and Ear and Schepens), first to recruit full-time cornea fellows to HMS, and first to pioneer a number of surgical innovations in keratoplasty and keratoprosthesis.
+His most notable achievement is the Boston Keratoprosthesis (KPro), an artificial cornea he first conceptualized in the 1960s and is now the most successful artificial cornea in the world with over 15,000 implantations to date.
 During his career, Dr. Dohlman has trained first-hand over 200 cornea specialists—more than any other ophthalmologist in the world.
 His “real” contributions to ophthalmic education are incalculable considering the hundreds of second- and third-generation cornea specialists who have trained under his protégées, and the thousands more who have benefitted from his prolific contributions to corneal literature and science.